dougc333/TestReact/component/controlled2/README.md

 Debatable whether or not this separation makes sense.
 Looking for a database interface instead or interface to redis dist memory store.

+Key: learn how to add variables to global props.
+This may not be the best design choice for many situations how to add additional functions to component, add/remove

 ### Instructions